awyspr/fieldnotes/2026-01-19-workload-cost-estimates-from-cloudformation.md

 the workload cost estimator.
 [The details](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/estimate-template-cost.html) are tucked away in a place many alliance people will not know exists :-(

-A worked example: if we have a Cloudformation yaml file like this (if you don't speak CloudFormation, scroll down to see the results!):
+A worked example: if we have a Cloudformation yaml file like this (save it as `devinfrasingle.yaml`; if you don't speak CloudFormation, scroll down to see the results!):

 ```
 AWSTemplateFormatVersion: '2010-09-09'